mjohn218/NERDSS/README.md

-# NERDSS
+# nerdss_development
-NonEquilibrium Reaction-Diffusion Self-assembly Simulator

-Additional documentation through doxygen can be found within docs/ by opening index.html.
+Software for structure-resolved RD

+1. To compile the code, see INSTALL

+2. To run the code, examples files can be found in the directories within the directory: sample_inputs

+./nerdss -f parms.inp

+should initiate the simulations.